Groups of type $FP$ via graphical small cancellation: Closing remarks

 We have been unable to find a spectacular complex $K$ admitting an action of a non-trivial finite group $Q$ so that the fixed point set $K^Q$ is empty.
 Such a pair might give an alternative construction for the main examples in~\cite{vfg}.

 It is easy to see that the groups $H(S)$ fall into uncountably many quasi-isometry classes using Bowditch's argument~\cite{bhb}.
 It is less clear what happens with the groups $G(S)$, except in the case when $G(S)$ isomorphic to a generalized Bestvina--Brady group $G_L(S)$, which was covered in~\cite{kls}.
 Since this article was first submitted, the first named author has resolved the case when $Z=\{k^n\,\,:\,\,n\geq 0\}$ and $G_P$ is as described in Proposition~\ref{prop:kpowers}, in~\cite{brownphd}.
-The general case remains open.
-The methods introduced in~\cite{mow} may prove useful but they do not seem to apply directly.
-In the language of~\cite{mow}, $\psi:S\mapsto G(S)$ defines an injective function from the Cantor set of subsets of $Z$ to the space of marked groups generated by the elements of $L$.
-To apply the main theorem of~\cite{mow} it would suffice to show that the image of $\psi$ is closed.
+The question of whether the groups $G(S)$ form uncountably many quasi-isomorphism classes for arbitrary recursively enumerable $Z\subseteq \zz$ and arbitrary choices of embeddings $H_p\rightarrow G_P$ remains open in full generality.
+The methods introduced in~\cite{mow} may prove useful in resolving this but they do not seem to apply directly.
+Fix a finite generating set for $G(\emptyset)$, and use the image of this set under the surjective homomorphism $G(\emptyset)\rightarrow G(S)$ as a set of generators for $G(S)$.
+In the language of~\cite{mow}, the map $\psi:S\mapsto G(S)$ defines an injective function from the set of subsets of $Z$ to the space of marked groups.
+To apply the main theorem of~\cite{mow} it would suffice to show that the image of $\psi$ is closed, which in turn would follow if one could show that $\psi$ is continuous for the Tychonoff (or product) topology on the powerset of $Z$.

 Condition~7 in the definition of a spectacular complex may be weakened, to give a weaker conclusion.
 For example if $K$ is only assumed to be 1-acyclic (or equivalently to have perfect fundamental group), then each $G(S)$ will be of type $FP_2$.
 Similarly, if $K$ is only assumed to be rationally acyclic, then each $G(S)$ will be of type $FP(\qq)$.
 Of course in these cases one could also weaken the hypotheses on $G_P$.